WRAPUP 2-Trump to face jurors in April before facing US voters in November | Politics

 But it likely will do nothing to reduce his mounting legal bills, or help his presidential campaign cut into Biden's substantial fundraising lead.
 One of Trump's fundraising groups spent $5.5 million on legal fees in February, draining money from his efforts to win the election.

-He has posted a $91.6 million bond while appealing a defamation verdict for writer E. Jean Carroll, who says she raped him decades ago.
+He has posted a $91.6 million bond while appealing a defamation verdict for writer E. Jean Carroll, who says he raped her decades ago.
 Trump denies wrongdoing and has appealed.
 His upcoming trial will keep him where many political candidates aim to be: in the headlines.

 "The court actions today will not hurt the Trump campaign as much as many think, because Trump has mastered the art of earned media and has dominated the news for the past few months - even though he has largely been off the campaign trail," said Brian Darling, a Republican strategist.
 (Writing by Andy Sullivan; Editing by Howard Goller)